chingu-voyages/soloproject-tier3-mars-photos/README.md

 *Functionality*
 - - The application must be architected with the following components:
-    - [ ] A web frontend that accepts and validates search requests, obtains results by through an API implemented in the application backend, and displays results to the user.
+    - [ ] A web frontend that accepts and validates search requests, obtains results through an API implemented in the application backend, and displays them to the user.
     - [ ] An application backend that implements an API with a single endpoint responsible for implementing the photo search by using the [Mars Rover Photos API](https://api.nasa.gov/api.html#SSC).
 - [ ] Search for photos taken by the Curiosity rover based on the mission Sol (the mission day) and the rover camera that took the photo.
 - [ ] When searching both the Sol and Camera must be specified by the user.